Access Control (Policy 9080)

 2. Policy Statement

-The University will control access to its facilities in an effort to accomplish the following goals: (1) promote and maintain the safety and security of university students, staff, and visitors; (2) protect University property; (3) secure University records; and (4) protect the integrity of University research projects.
+The University controls access to its facilities to promote and maintain the safety and security of university students, staff, and visitors; protect University property; secure University records; and protect the integrity of University research projects.

 3. Responsibilities and Procedures